zopefoundation/zc.ngi/src/zc/ngi/README.txt

     -> 'world\n'
     -> 'how are you?\n'

-The test connection echoes data written to it, preceeded by "-> ".
+The test connection echoes data written to it, preceded by "-> ".

 Active connections are true:

     >>> bool(connection2)
     True

-Test connections provide mehods generating test input and flow closing connections.
+Test connections provide methods generating test input and flow closing connections.
 We can use these to simulate network events.
 Let's generate some input for our client: